Blue Raven Solar vs. Go Solar Group Review

 Light Bulbs and the Ecobee Smart Thermostat

-Blue Raven solar offers up to 36 LED light bulbs and an Ecobee 4 with each array they sell.
+Blue Raven solar offers up to 36 LED light bulbs and an Ecobee 4 with each array sold.
 Together these devices help homeowners save on electricity.

 Go Solar Group and the Nest Thermostat